Priyanka053/SQL/README.md

-I assisted in the attempt to generate business insights for the marketing, product, and development teams in this project concerning Instagram user analysis by sending the data to them using SQL (structured query language).
-During this process, I used various SQL queries to collect the needed data.
-By using the data provided, I was able to determine the top-ranked oldest user, whether the user had posted any pictures or not, the most popular hashtag, the total number of users, and many other insights about Instagram.
+This project is an attempt to provide insights into questions asked by the management team by analysing the data provided by the product team of Instagram.
+To start with my analysis, I first understood the different metrics provided.
+I understood marketing and investor metrics.
+Then, I used the provided data for SQL analysis to find out the top-ranked oldest users, users who have never posted a single photo on Instagram, the most common hashtag, the total number of users, etc.